 The School of Education, Health and Human Services is comprised of the following departments

 Social Work Department

-Major courses of study include Educational Studies, Public Health, Social Work, Sport Management, and Recreation & Leisure Services
+Major courses of study include Educational Studies and Psychology, Public Health, Social Work, Sport Management, and Esports.

 In this department, students have the option of majoring in Educational Studies with two concentrations: Pk-6 certification and Child and Family Development.
 As a result, Benedict College graduates have dual certifications enabling them to teach Pk-3 for Early Childhood, and grades 2-6 for Elementary Education.
 Graduates are also qualified to work in non-public school settings when they complete the Child and Family Development concentration.